droid-php/droid-doc/doc/getting-started.md

                   command: "fs:copy"
                   sudo: true
                   arguments:
-                      src: "!assets/vhost.conf.template"
+                      src: "@assets/vhost.conf.template"
-                      dest: "/etc/apache2/sites-available/{{{ item.name }}}.conf"
+                      dest: "/etc/apache2/sites-available/{{ item.name }}.conf"
                   with_items: websites

 Here we use the `fs:copy` command to copy the content of our template to `/etc/apache2/sites-available`.
-The exclamation mark at the beginning of the `src` argument indicates that Droid should substitute the file path with contents of that file after replacing placeholders with concrete values.
+The `@` character at the beginning of the `src` argument indicates that Droid should substitute the file path with the contents of that file and, because the file is a template, it should replace placeholders in the content with concrete values.
 The `with_items` directive instructs Droid to perform a Task for each item in the list of items declared at the named variable: our Target variable `websites` in this case.
-Droid makes available a special variable named `item` containing the values of the current item and this is how Droid is able to replace the `{{{ item.name }}}` and `{{{ item.docroot }}}` placeholders.
+Droid makes available a special variable named `item` containing the values of the current item and this is how Droid is able to replace the `{{ item.name }}` and `{{ item.docroot }}` placeholders.

 Next we will add tasks to create the document root directories and assign ownership and permissions:-